unitoftime/ko/ideas.md

 - [ ] Guarded (debug mode) allocator that ensures you dont go out of bounds
 - [ ] Something like a goroutine
 - [ ] prevent signed integer overflow (on adds and subtracts) - There's builtins in gcc
+- [ ] Default functions for structs: Just to have one single place that I can call to return a default struct <- maybe not needed, bc I think {0} works for all my cases
+- [ ] When assigning complits and default values, there is probably some places where I can do things like {{0}} or {0},

 # Things I'm unsure about
 - glibc linking vs musl